 Sweet potato vines will soon cover a large area.
 Thoroughly weed your sweet potatoes 2 weeks after planting by pulling them gently; if possible avoid deep digging with a hoe or other tool that disturbs the feeder roots that quickly spread throughout the bed.
 These give rise to your sweet potatoes.
 Water weekly.
 Water is especially important as plants grow and roots spread.

-Historically, sweet potatoes have been a poor soil crop that produces a decent harvest in imperfect soil, but will do much better with a little fertilizer.
-About 2 weeks after planting, feed plants with a continuous-release fertilizer that contains potassium (the third number on the fertilizer label), such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food.
+Historically, sweet potatoes have been a poor soil crop that produces a decent harvest in imperfect soil, but will do better when planted in good soil and given regular doses of fertilizer.
+Feed plants with a continuous-release fertilizer that contains potassium (the third number on the fertilizer label), such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition Granules.
 Gently mix the fertilizer into the soil, following label directions.
 Then mulch over the soil with an inch of grass clippings or another biodegradable mulch.
 Continue weeding and adding more mulch for another month.
 After that, sweet potatoes can usually fend for themselves, though they do benefit from weekly deep watering during serious droughts.

 Deer love to nibble tender sweet potato leaves, so you may need to deter them with floating row covers.
 Japanese beetles and other leaf-eating insects may cause light damage, but sweet potatoes are so vigorous that they usually outgrow foliage pest problems.
 More troublesome are pests that might attack the tubers.
-In Florida and some other southern states, sweet potato weevils are a big problem, often ruining the harvest.
+In Florida and some other Southern states, sweet potato weevils are a big problem, often ruining the harvest.
 Wireworms and nematodes can also attack sweet potatoes.
 For advice on how to control these pests, contact your regional Extension agency.

 You may have heard of a fungus disease called scurf that is very destructive to sweet potatoes.
 It is soil-borne and nearly impossible to get rid of once the soil is infested.
 Fortunately, you can avoid scurf by always planting certified, disease-free plants such as those sold by Bonnie.